Are you looking for a piano teacher in Brighton & Hove?

 Yes, I definitley would and I very often do.
 Even after Paul moved a little further out of town, I am happy to make the journey to visit and wouldn't consider changing teacher.

 What do you enjoy about studying with the school and Paul generally?

 It's such good fun and I get a wonderful sense of achievement out of it.
 Paul is also a lovely guy and I really enjoy the occasional lesson where we will delve a little more into the theory behind things and just get to talk about the beauty of music and how mathematical it is.

 "Your work helped me get a distinction in my Grade 1 piano exam.
 I can't believe how much my hands were shaking.
 It felt great to overcome that."

 "Great piano tuition."

-"The twins are starting to miss the piano when we go away.
-Must be a good sign"
+"The twins are starting to miss the piano lessons when we go away which must be a good sign."